mcsee/Software-Design-Articles/Articles/Theory/What exactly is a name - Part II Rehab/readme.md

 [What Exactly Is a Name?
 Part I: The Quest](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/What%20Exactly%20Is%20a%20Name%20-%20Part%20I%20The%20Quest/readme.md)

-## We do not need help
+## We don't need help

 All objects help, There are no "non-supportive" objects.

 > In the real-world there are no helpers.

 We have a single design rule.
-If a concept doesn't exist in the real-world and we cannot explain it to a domain expert, that object must not exist.
+If a concept doesn't exist in the real-world and we can't explain it to a domain expert, that object must not exist.

 ![Lifeguard](https://cdn.hashnode.com/res/hashnode/image/upload/v1599773186331/h7PjoVYs2.jpeg)